 For example, social entrepreneurs could create enterprises to provide more job opportunities for their communities, provide local services, offer health services at an affordable rate, create training opportunities, and more.
-What is important is a social and environmental improvement at the same rate at which the enterprise grows.
+What is important is social and environmental improvement at the same rate the enterprise grows.

 Capitalism serves as a significant driver of economic growth.
 The simple reason why our global economy has expanded quickly over the past century is trade.
 People can create goods and services out of their ideas, sell them, and make a profit.
 Today, the world records an $88 trillion economy.

 So with all this money floating around, we should all be good, right?
 Wrong.
 As the world gets more affluent, the divide of wealth inequality widens.
 In 2018, the BBC reported that 1% of the world (by population) held 82% of global wealth.
-People are growing profits, rather than redistributing it so that everyone has equal access; they are hoarding this money as personal wealth.
+People are growing profits rather than redistributing them, so everyone has equal access; they hoard this money as personal wealth.

-While social enterprises have a profit-making structure, what they do with those profits is what makes all the difference.
-A social enterprise grows its profits to redistribute to communities in terms of microeconomic growth, services, access, and support.
+While social enterprises have a profit-making structure, what they do with those profits makes all the difference.
+Successful social entrepreneurs grow their venture's profits to redistribute to communities in terms of microeconomic growth, services, access, and support.

 Any social enterprise will (either strictly or loosely) take on one of the following models to achieve its intended social impact1.

-With this model, the social enterprise engages in trading activities that have no social impact.
-Then, the social enterprise transfers some or all of the profits made from their business activities to another activity with a direct social impact.
+With this social enterprise model, the enterprise engages in trading activities that have no social impact.
+Then, the social enterprise transfers some or all of the profits made from its business activities to another activity with a direct social impact.

-Here, the social enterprise’s profit-making activities and social impact activities are within the same venture.
-With this model, a social enterprise will manage the trade-off between promoting their business interests while also making decisions to support their social, environmental goals.
+Here, the social enterprise's profit-making activities and social impact activities are within the same venture.
+With this model, a social enterprise will manage the trade-off between promoting its business interests and making decisions to support its social and environmental goals.

 With this model, the social enterprise generates financial returns using a venture that directly correlates to the social impact they are creating.
-In such a social enterprise, the business activities are the social impact activities, and they will rise and fall at the same pace.
+In such a social enterprise, the business activities are the social impact activities that will rise and fall at the same pace.

-In this case, social entrepreneurship is a way to step into a role to solve a problem that the government does not currently consider as a priority.
+In this case, social entrepreneurship is a way to step into a role to solve a problem the government does not consider a priority.

 Babban Gona is an agricultural franchise based in Nigeria.
-This social enterprise provides small-scale farmers in rural areas with end-to-end services that improve farm yield and access to markets to sell their food products at fair rates.
+This social enterprise provides small-scale farmers in rural areas with end-to-end services that improve farm yield and market access to sell their food products at fair rates.

 Gulbarn, a traditional tea company, employs Alawa people in Alawa Country in the Northern Territory of Australia.
 The Alawa people manage and harvest the plants and are the tea plants' exclusive providers for the social enterprise, Gulbarn.

-A social enterprise with a social and environmental concern would direct its profits towards solution activities, such as clean up, protection and preservation, recycling, providing people with sustainable alternatives for products and energy, tree planting, and other activities to aid their social mission.
+A social enterprise with a social and environmental concerns would direct its profits towards solution activities, such as clean-up, protection, preservation, recycling, providing people with sustainable alternatives for products and energy, tree planting, and other activities to aid their social mission.

 TerraCycle is a social enterprise founded in the US that offers national recycling solutions for hard-to-recycle waste streams.
 They provide both small-scale and large-scale solutions for schools, organizations, and communities.
 Most of their programs are free to join, but they offer other premium paid-for services.
 Members can also shop for their large selection of TerraCycle products.

-This social enterprise is a well-known wine brand for its promise to “plant a tree for each bottle of Trinity Oaks sold.”
+This social enterprise is a well-known wine brand that promises to "plant a tree for each bottle of Trinity Oaks sold."
 Since the program began in 2008, Trinity Oaks has planted over 80 million trees and counting.
 As a commitment to social change, this social enterprise is tackling the global problem of deforestation.

 Solar Sister is a clean-energy social enterprise that recruits, trains, and enables women in rural Africa to start their own businesses.
 Their work provides affordable clean energy products to rural areas in Africa and offers economic benefits to the families and communities of the women who work with Solar Sister.